thekarppa/cyberpunkstreetbrawl/README.md

 # Cyberpunk Street Brawl
-A practice project for Python coding and Git management.
+A practice project for Python coding and Git management

 ---

 ## Overview

-A simple coding project to make a combat/brawling game.
+A simple coding project to make a combat/brawling game

 ---